Enterprise Portal - Quick Start

 An example how index.tsx should look like.

-import { CloudPremisePlugin } from "@cloudpremise/plugin-example";
+import { CloudPremisePlugin } from "@olympus_grid/iris_core";

 import { routes, menus, userMenus, footerMenus, settingMenus } from "./src";